SOCCER

 Miami need Messi magic for MLS title push

-While Gómez shone for Paraguay this week, however, the spotlight was on his superstar clubmate Lionel Messi.
+While Gómez shone for Paraguay in international week, however, the limelight was chiefly occupied by his superstar clubmate Lionel Messi.

-Having returned from an ankle-ligament injury in mid-September, Messi hit five goals in six MLS games for Miami - and took his good form into international week.
-In Argentina’s 6-0 World Cup qualifying win over Bolivia, he scored three and set up another for the Albiceleste, a performance that earned rave reviews in the global sports press.
+In the Albiceleste’s 6-0 win over Bolivia, he scored three and supplied two assists, in a performance that earned rave reviews in the global sports press.
 Now, Messi will link back up with a Miami team that needs the 37-year-old at his best as they battle for the first MLS Cup title in franchise history.

 And if Miami do win the league title this year, it could very well be the final club trophy in Messi’s illustrious career.